 'But you have a few people in Sardis who have not soiled their garments; and they will walk with Me in white, for they are worthy.Revelation 3:4(NASB)

-Throughout the word of God we recognise the faithful few who remain true to the truth of Scripture; loyal to their Lord Jesus and refuse to compromise their faith or be enticed back into world pursuits.
+Throughout the Word of God, we recognise the faithful few who remain true to the truth of Scripture, loyal to their Lord Jesus, and refuse to compromise their faith or be enticed back into worldly pursuits.
 May we be part of today's 'few people' who do not soil their garments.
-May we remain part of a faithful remnant who walk in spirit and truth; trust in the Lord with all our heart and live godly lives through the power of the Spirit.
+May we remain part of a faithful remnant who walk in spirit and truth, trust in the Lord with all our heart, and live godly lives through the power of the Spirit.